Streamlined College Degree Programs

 University of South Florida (USF)

 The University of South Florida Nursing School’s V-CARE track is tailored to veterans who have completed training as Army or Air Force medics or Navy corpsmen.
-The five consecutive course degree plan may further reduce the time to a degree by recognizing and acknowledging the veteran’s military training, education, and experience.
+The five-consecutive-course degree plan may further reduce the time to a degree by recognizing and acknowledging the veteran’s military training, education, and experience.

 The Texas Tech University Health Science Center Nursing School’s Veterans to BSN degree plan is a 12-month curriculum for Texas residents or those willing to relocate there.
 To be eligible, applicants must have satisfied with 59 or more general education credits of the Texas Core Curriculum.